lekhrajdinkar/02-spring/01_aws/01_compute/05_2_Beanstalk_DVA-deployments.md

-# A. Elastic Beanstalk : deployments
+# A. Elastic Beanstalk : `deployments`
+- mode of deployments:
 ## 1. All at once
 - deploy all in one go
 - fastest